practicaldsc/fa24/syllabus.md

   <tbody>
     <tr>
       <td>
-        Discussing the general approach to homework
+        Discussing the general approach to homeworks
         <br><br>
         Talking about problem-solving strategies or issues you ran into and how you solved them
         <br><br>